 For any financial transaction, a bank account is necessary.
 It is mandatory to have a business bank account for business transactions.
 In today’s times, most people involved in international business prefer to open a bank account in the country they operate, apart from their own local bank accounts.
 Simplified transactions, optimized transaction fees, and making the job of running a business more comfortable are some of the several benefits of doing this.
-UK laws allow banks to open UK Business Bank Account for Non Residents.
+UK laws allow banks to open UK Bank Account for Non Residents.
 But the process for doing it is quite elaborate because of the strict British anti-money laundering policies.
-The best way to open a UK Business Bank Account for a Non-UK resident is to open a UK Business Bank Account with one of the best UK banks.

 Some of the prominent banks in the UK include banks like HSBC, LIoyds and Barclays.
 These banks have a flexible and dynamic style of operation and seamlessly integrate both residents and non residents as customers.
 While all the three banks have their unique process, two documents which are essential and mandatory in all the banks: